barumau/pandunia/engli/fraze.md

 Do you know how to fix it?

 **eska te abla pandunia?**
-Do you speak Pandunia?
+Can you speak Pandunia?

 **me abla pandunia.**
-I speak Pandunia.
+I can speak Pandunia.

 **me abla lil pandunia.**
-I speak a little Pandunia.
+I can speak a little Pandunia.

 **me ni abla engli.**
-I don't speak English.
+I can't speak English.

 **pardon. me ni abla te da bax.**
-Sorry, I don't speak your language.
+Sorry, I can't speak your language.

 ### loga <small>to say, speak, talk</small>